 Are you wondering Where is Pakistan?
-Well, Pakistan is located in southern Asia.
+Well, Pakistan is located in Southern Asia.
 Are you a social media enthusiast that loves to travel and soak in vibrant, rich cultures?
-From the Mughal inspired architecture to the roaring Himalayan range, 'the land of pure' has no shortage of awe-worthy places to visit in Pakistan.
-Get your camera ready to click and enjoy Pakistan beautiful places while having the time of your life.
+From the Mughal-inspired architecture to the roaring Himalayan range, 'the land of pure' has no shortage of awe-worthy places to visit.
+Get your camera ready to click and enjoy beautiful places in Pakistan while having the time of your life.

-The name Daman-e-Koh was derived from two Persian words, which translates to Foothills.
+The name Daman-e-Koh was derived from two Persian words, which means foothills.
 Before Islamabad, the area was used by locals to rest before continuing their journey.
 Away from the hustle and bustle of the capital territory, Islamabad lies Daman-e-Koh: a secluded hilltop garden that lures you to a panoramic view.
-The picnic spot lies at the heart of the Margilla hills and is 2400ft from sea level.
-During the afternoon's visitors are welcomed with soft melodious music of a guitar on one side and a musician playing the traditional Rubab on the other.
-In between is the infamous Pan shop, although the monkeys might interfere making gestures to curious tourists for food.
-See the sunset with magnificent views of the mighty Faisal mosque and Margilla hills.
+The picnic spot lies at the heart of the Margalla Hills and is 2400ft from sea level.
+During the afternoons, visitors are welcomed with soft melodious music of a guitar on one side and a musician playing the traditional Rubab on the other.
+In between is the infamous Paan Shop, although the monkeys might interfere in making gestures to curious tourists for food.
+See the sunset with magnificent views of must-see places to visit in Pakistan like Faisal Mosque and Margalla Hills.
 Tourists and locals alike can hike up to the hilltop garden following three different trials and enjoy posing everywhere.

 3. Fairy Meadows

-When it comes to Pakistan beautiful places, these meadows are next to none.
-If you love hiking and physically exploring, then go for extensive green meadows that remind one of a secret fairy-land.
+When it comes to beautiful places in Pakistan, these meadows are next to none.
+If you love hiking and physically exploring, then go for extensive green meadows that remind you of a secret fairyland.
 Grand mountains surround the evergreen meadows, the main one being the exalted Nanga Parbat.
-The catchy name was first given by German hikers who were so astonishing by the mystical beauty that they decided to name it Joot (Fairy Tale Meadows).
-The green land is supplied with fresh water from the glaciers, which will create a scene so enchanting that every pic will result in harmony.
+The catchy name was first given by German climbers who were so astonishing by the mystical beauty that they decided to name it Fairy Tale Meadows (Marchenwiese).
+Known as "Joot" among locals, the green land is supplied with fresh water from the glaciers, which will create a scene so enchanting that every pic will result in harmony.
 Moreover, the area has gorgeous cabins set up in a camp-style to spend nights.
-Regular festivals and lamp ceremonies are held at this mystery land.
+Regular festivals and lamp ceremonies are held in this mysterious land.

 4. Wazir Khan Mosque

 This majestic mosque is in itself a school of design.
-The mosque was made in the 17th century by the brilliant viceroy to the emperor Shaikh Ilm-ud-din Ansar.
-The square design of the mosque has striking portraits and colourful, intricate faience tile work known as Kashi-Kari.
+The mosque was made in the 17th century by order of the emperor Shaikh Ilm-ud-din Ansari.
+The square design of the mosque has striking portraits and colorful, intricate faience tile work known as Kashi-Kari.
 Its beautiful architecture has managed to make it a hotspot for tourists and locals alike.
-Take aerial pictures as the sunsets as they can surprise and mystify anyone.
+Take aerial pictures as the sunsets can surprise and mystify anyone.
 The expressive thick brick décor has a magical feel because each has its own identity and story to uncover.
 Moreover, the mosque has a bathhouse that provides income to the locals and supplies vibrancy to the 22 shops located on either side of its mega entrance.
-You can spend the whole day in Pakistan beautiful places and still feel like exploring more.
+You can spend the whole day in Instagrammable places in Pakistan and still feel like exploring more.

 6. Shalimar Gardens

 Shalimar Gardens is one of the best Instagrammable places in Pakistan.
-The beautiful city of Lahore is the centre of Mughal architecture and design, which makes it the ideal spot from an array of places to visit in Pakistan.
-Shalimar gardens, also known as the lost paradise, is a whole world in itself.
-Get ready to travel in time to the peak of the mighty Mughal empire.
-Emperors used the gardens until the 17th century, and since then, it has been the favourite picnic spot for locals to find refuge in.
+The beautiful city of Lahore is the center of Mughal architecture and design, which makes it the ideal spot from an array of places to visit in Pakistan.
+Shalimar gardens, also known as the lost paradise, are a whole world in itself.
+Get ready to travel in time to the peak of the mighty Mughal Empire.
+Emperors used the gardens until the 17th century, and since then, it has been the favorite picnic spot for locals to find refuge in.
 The historic gem impresses all with its garden size, striking terraces, and marble baths.

 7. Naltar Lakes